 I called him on the phone.

-Introduced myself and stated the reason I called.
-After a few minutes of building rapport, I asked one question that changed the course of our relationship forever.
+…then I asked one question that changed the course of our relationship forever.

-The simple question: “what are you currently doing to become a better manager for your team?”
+“What are you currently doing to become a better manager for your team?”

 The pause told me everything.